 Helpful information on the grant application process designed to assist new researchers.
 Many NIH institutes and centers give new investigators special consideration in their selection for funding, and in some cases provide five years of support instead of the four that is the NIH average duration for a grant.

 A repository of both intramural and extramural NIH-funded research projects.
 Access publications and patents resulting from NIH funding.
 In addition to NIH-funded research, the system provides access to research supported by CDC, AHRQ, HRSA, SAMHSA, and the VA.
+Includes the Grants Matchmaker: Enter abstracts or other scientific text and Matchmaker will return lists of similar projects from RePORTER or program officials associated with those projects.

 A nonprofit, nongovernmental organization.
 Congress authorized the establishment of PCORI in 2010 to improve the quality and relevance of evidence available to help patients, caregivers, clinicians, employers, insurers, and policy makers make informed health decisions.
 They fund comparative clinical effectiveness research, as well as support work that will improve the methods used to conduct such studies.